 (I, II) This course provides an overview of the space resources field, including the current knowledge of available resources in the Solar System, extraction and utilization systems under development, economic and technical feasibility studies, legal and policy issues, and space exploration architectures that may be enabled by utilizing extraterrestrial resources in the near future.
 The course will build broad knowledge and develop confidence in problem solving in the space resources field.
+8-week online course.
+3 hours lecture; 3 semester hours.
 Prerequisite: Working knowledge of physical sciences, engineering fields, or economics at an advanced undergraduate level, with basic numerical analysis skills using a programming language or spreadsheet calculations.
-3 hours lecture; 3 semester hours.

 SPRS502.
 SPACE SYSTEMS ENGINEERING.
 3.0 Semester Hrs.

-(I, II) This course conveys the fundamentals of the systems engineering process as applied to large, complex space systems.
+This course conveys the fundamentals of the systems engineering process as applied to large, complex space systems.
 It is intended for graduate students with various backgrounds.
 The students will become familiar with full scope of the systems engineering process from requirements definition, system design, system analysis through system verification.
 The process will be illustrated with real-world examples from current space systems with an emphasis on systems relevant to the development of space resources.
-Co-requisite: SPRS501.
-3 hours lecture; 3 semester hours.
+8-week online course.

-(I, II) This course will provide graduate students in the program with directed team-based project learning by exploring the design, planning, and analysis of a mission, process, or systems for space resources assessment, extraction, and/or utilization.
-The course will meet formally twice a week for one hour and include a 10-15 minute discussion on relevant design aspects of space mission, processes, and/or systems.
-In this regard, it will build on content learned in the Space Resources Fundamental and Space Systems Engineering courses.
-Students will collaborate in multi-disciplinary teams of up to 5 students.
-Teams will be advised by the course instructor with significant industrial aerospace design experience and supported by faculty affiliated with the Space Resources program from relevant disciplines on campus.
+This course will provide graduate students in the program with directed team-based project learning by exploring the design, planning, and analysis of missions, processes, systems, science, business, and economics for space resources assessment, extraction, and/or utilization.
+The course will meet formally online once a week for one hour and include a 10-15 minute discussion on relevant design aspects of space mission, processes, and/or systems.
+In this regard, it will build on content learned in the Space Resources Fundamentals, Space Systems Engineering, and other courses in the Space Resources Program.
+Students will collaborate in multi-disciplinary teams, typically of up to 5 students.
+Teams will be advised by a course instructor with significant industrial aerospace design experience and supported by faculty affiliated with the Space Resources program from relevant disciplines on campus.
 For teams with students in space resource economics, detailed economic analysis will be incorporated into those projects.
 Student teams will prepare a preliminary design, planning and analysis report early in the semester, one interim progress report, and a final report and project presentation.
-This course will guide the students and teach them good design and analysis practices and principles for missions and/or systems related to space resources.
-Co-requisites: SPRS501 and SPRS502.
-2 hours lecture; 2 semester hours.
+16-week online course.